paulklemm/dereportr/README.md

 ## ⏳ History

+- *2020-03-23*
+  - Improve description and layout of analysis doc.
+Bump version to `0.0.4`
 - *2020-03-14*
   - Put deseq2 diff files into a separate folder.
 Bump version to `0.0.3`
 - *2020-02-28*